An Overview: Exactly what are models of teaching and why are they so important to the quality of instruction?

 - Synectics: Creative problem solving (Gordon, W. J. J. and also George M. Prince) In earlier versions of this model it was placed in the Personalist category, later versions place in in the Information Processing format.
 Personally I think this is where it belongs

 - *Taba’s Inductive Reasoning Model: Advanced thinking can be taught through a series of steps designed to be an active transition between an individual and data.
 This is a very powerful model and there are a number of good links explaining this concept.
-Here are two – one simple and one more detailed example from a short research paper from Dr. Mujibul Hasan Siddiqui
+Here are two – a short research paper from Dr. Mujibul Hasan Siddiqui and an example of a lesson plan using the model.

 - Desensitization: Replacing anxieties with relaxation

 - *Direct Teaching: Expert or intermediary offers information this method in probably the oldest method among the teacher-centered models.
 Also it is more than likely the most universally experienced form of teaching for most of us.
-This link provides a brief overview but also offers a comparison with other student-centered methods, while this link offers a comprehensive definition of direct instruction with citations.
+This link offers a comprehensive definition of direct instruction with citations.

 - Direct Training: Develops distinctive predetermined patterns of behavior.
 Like direct teaching an expert shows a novice how to do something.
 This is readily used in trade schools and in situations where there are gradations of apprenticeship toward a desired skill or goal.